fidum/laravel-blueprint-pestphp-addon/README.md

 :mega: Shoutout to [Jason McCreary](https://github.com/jasonmccreary) whose [Blueprint](https://github.com/laravel-shift/blueprint) and [Assertions](https://github.com/jasonmccreary/laravel-test-assertions) packages lay the groundwork for this small addon.
 Thank you Jason :raised_hands:

-Installing this addon will allow you to generate [Pest](https://github.com/pestphp/pest) tests instead of the standard PHPUnit tests with the `php artisan blueprint:build` command.
+Installing this addon will allow you to generate [Pest](https://github.com/pestphp/pest) controller tests instead of the standard PHPUnit controller tests with the `php artisan blueprint:build` command.

 ## Installation